unisg-ics-dsnlp/delete-untagged-containers/README.md

   workflow_dispatch:
     inputs:
       package_name:
-        description: 'The name of the package to delete'
+        description: "The name of the package to delete"
         required: true

 jobs: